Lisbon revisited (updated April 2024)

 Cacilhas: where to eat

-Most tourists are immediately attracted to the first cervejaria they encounter upon exiting from the ferryboat.
-In this case it is O Farol, a long existing establishment and until very recently only frequented by locals.
+The first cervejaria you encounter upon exiting from the ferryboat is O Farol, a long existing establishment and until very recently only frequented by locals.
 The place has now adapted to the recent waves of tourists and offer seafood menus for a fixed price making it easy for foreigners who would otherwise be overwhelmed with the unending choice of seafood dishes on offer.

 Fresh fish: Grilled "Imperador"